csanry/Programiz/OOP/Object-Oriented-Programming.md

 print(tweety.name)
 ```

-- In the above program, we created a class with the name Parrot.
+- In the above program, we created a class with the name `Parrot`.

 - Then, we defined attributes.
 The attributes are a characteristic of an object.

-- These attributes are defined inside the __init__ method of the class.
+- These attributes are defined inside the `__init__()` method of the class.

-- It is the initializer method that is first run as soon as the object is created.
+- It is the constructor method that is run as soon as the object is created.

-- Then, we create instances of the Parrot class (Tweety).

-- We can access the class attribute using __class__.species.
+- We can access the class attribute using `__class__.species`.

 - Class attributes are the same for all instances of a class.

-- Similarly, we access the instance attributes using tweety.name and tweety.age.
+- Similarly, we access the instance attributes using `tweety.name` and `tweety.age`.

 - Instance attributes are different for every instance of a class.